 D. Balint Group:

 Hospice and palliative care clinicians meet monthly to confidentially discuss difficult cases, to support one another and to better understand the patient-clinician relationship.
-This group is facilitated by a mindfulness and workplace wellness coach.
+This group is facilitated by a certified grief counselor.

 F. Journal Club: